 The advisor only recommended one product for each skincare tip.
 While limiting choice to avoid overwhelming the customer is appreciated, suggesting two or three different product options and explaining the individual benefits would have made for a more complete experience.

 The Body Shop

 Next, I tried the skincare routine advisor by The Body Shop.
-This didn’t involve uploading a photograph; instead it was a fairly in-depth questionnaire, with an express option for consumers who can’t spare four minutes.
+This didn’t involve uploading a photograph; instead, it was a fairly in-depth questionnaire, with an express option for consumers who can’t spare four minutes.

 From a branding point of view, The Body Shop does a great job.
-Seemingly small things like wording questions in a friendly manner akin to an actual sales advisor helps this feel like a more personal process.
+Seemingly small things like wording questions in a friendly manner akin to an actual sales advisor help this feel like a more personal process.

 The Bodyshop’s advisor is very useful for consumers who are just starting out with skincare or want to explore the company’s product range in a seamless way.

 One of the glaring problems is that very rarely do people use one product for their entire skincare needs.
 By focusing on specific consumer concerns and matching them to targeted treatments, instead of overwhelming shoppers with the entire range, brands can do a much better job at creating loyal, educated customers.